mike-decarlo/augmentr/README.md

 Some prerequisites to getting this product up and running in R:
 - Install R (https://www.r-project.org/)
 - Install RStudio (recommended) (https://www.rstudio.com/)
-- Download and install the {devtools} package from CRAN
+- Download and install the <code>{devtools}</code> package from CRAN
   - From R/RStudio console enter: <code>install.packages("devtools")</code>
 - Download and install the most current {devtools} package from Github
   - From R/RStudio console enter: <code>remotes::install_github("r-lib/devtools")</code>

 ### Installing

 Now that R is setup (with or without RStudio) and the {devtools} package is installed, it's possible to start downloading and installing R packages directly from Gitub.
-To download, install, and start using the {augmentr} package follow the steps:
+To download, install, and start using the <code>{augmentr}</code> package follow the steps:
-- Download and install the {augmentr} package from Github
+- Download and install the <code>{augmentr}</code> package from Github
   - From R/RStudio console enter: <code>remotes::install_github("mike-decarlo/augmentr")</code>
 - Load the {augmentr} package library
   - From R/RStudio console enter: <code>library(augmentr)</code>